thomascupchurch/Aja_au_Grimace/README.md

 ```

 If images do not appear in the packaged build, confirm they are collected—adjust the spec's datas list accordingly.

+## Shortcuts & Navigation

+- Zoom: Ctrl + Mouse Wheel, or keyboard +/‑ (Zoom In/Out)
+- Reset Zoom: Ctrl+0
+- Fit to View: button in Gantt and Timeline toolbars
+- Fit Selection (Gantt): fits selected bar(s), or the locked/highlighted bar if none selected
+- Pan: click‑and‑drag (hand tool)

+Zoom level persists per view across sessions.

+## Baselines & Business Calendar

+- Baselines: Use the Baseline dropdown in the Gantt to select a snapshot to overlay.
+Click "Save Baseline…" to capture the current schedule as a named snapshot stored in SQLite.
+- Holidays: Add date strings (MM‑dd‑YYYY) to `holidays.json` in the app folder to shade non‑working days in the Gantt and Timeline.
+Weekends are shaded automatically.

 ## Import / Export CLI